sd2020spring/sd2020spring.github.io/_assignments/final-project/architectural-review.md

 ### Before: Preparation and Framing

-Your team must post a Preparation and Framing document as Markdown to your team GitHub repository before the review takes place.
+Your team must submit a Preparation and Framing document before the review takes place.

 **100%** |